IDjinn/Discord.js-Collector/README.md

 # Discord.js-colelctor

-Library to easily create message collector and reactions on discord.js v12, with customization ways.
+Library to easily create message collector, reactions collector and reactions role on discord.js v12, with customization ways.

+---
+# CHANGELOG - V1.3.0

+• Added Reaction Role system, now you can create easy reaction roles with a internal storage, if your bot shutdown, all users will won the roles when it's up!

 ---
 # CHANGELOG - V1.2.0